Adrienne is a dog trainer and former veterinary assistant. She has taken several specialized courses on hospice care for dogs.

 3. Weight Loss

-As dogs eat less, weight loss is the common consequence.
-This can be quite upsetting for dog owners to witness especially when dogs become skin and bones.
-It is not unusual to see geriatric dogs who become very thin and emaciated just because of old age, but in many cases, this weight loss is due to some degenerative disorders such as chronic renal or hepatic inefficiencies and/or some types of potential malignancies.
+As dogs eat less, weight loss is common.
+This can be quite upsetting for dog owners to witness.
+It is not unusual for geriatric dogs to become very thin and emaciated just because of old age, but in many cases, this weight loss is due to some degenerative disorders such as chronic renal or hepatic insufficiencies and/or some types of malignancies.

-How you can help: ask your vet for appetite stimulants and discuss the option of starting a diet high in protein and fat to combat the weight loss seen in cancer cachexia.
+Ask your vet for appetite stimulants and discuss the option of starting your dog on a diet high in protein and fat to combat the weight loss seen in cancer cachexia.

 4. Social Detachment

-As dogs approach the journey of death, they may seek more and more solitude.
+As dogs approach natural death, they may seek out solitude.
 They may detach a little bit more each day from their routines and seek resting areas away from all the hustle and bustle of busy homes.

-However, this is not a general rule of thumb.
-There are many owners reporting their dogs remaining very present and affectionate for most of the time.
+Many owners, however, report that their dogs remain very present and affectionate most of the time.
 Some report them even being clingy, although at times they may still seek distance.

-Generally, as death gets closer, the occurrences of the dog distancing himself will increase and owners report both physical and emotional detachment.
+- Isolation: As death gets closer, distancing and physical and emotional detachment may become more common in dogs.
 Some dog owners even report noticing this detachment in their dog's eyes.
-"It's almost is if Ranger wasn't fully there when I looked into his eyes" my client reported when I asked her about her dog's days prior to ending the journey.
+"It's almost as if Ranger wasn't fully there when I looked into his eyes," my client reported when I asked her about her dog's final days.

-How you can help: Respect your dog's need for peace and quiet.
-Approach him quietly to prevent startling him.
-Calmly touch him and reassure him.
+Respect your dog's need for peace and quiet.
+Approach him or her quietly to prevent startling them.
+Calmly touch them and reassure them.
 Avoid loud noises or bright lights.
-Spray some Rescue Remedy in the room.
+Consider spraying some Rescue Remedy or Adaptil in the room.

 Imminent Signs a Dog Is Dying

-While the above are early signs a dog is dying, there are some signs that are more likely to occur as dogs are days away from death.
-However, as mentioned, there are no rules set in stone when it comes to the dying process and some signs may pop up earlier in the process.
+There are some signs that are more likely to occur as a dog is days away from death.
+As mentioned, there are no rules set when it comes to the dying process, and some signs may pop up earlier than expected.

-Most dog owners who elect euthanasia after witnessing the earliest signs may never witness the signs described here; however, in some cases it can happen that natural death in dogs unfolds either because the owners willingly elect to do hospice care with assistance from a vet or they may be dealing with a fast-moving illness that catches them unprepared (when vets are closed, distant or the caretaker is stuck in the middle of a storm).
+Most dog owners who elect euthanasia after witnessing the early signs may not witness the signs described here; however, in some cases, it can happen that natural death in dogs unfolds either because the owners elect to do hospice care with assistance from a vet or the dog has a fast-moving illness that catches them off guard (the vet may be unavailable when the dog passes).

-It is always best to never be caught unprepared though.
+It is always best to be prepared.
 Most towns and cities have emergency vets on staff 24/7.
-Many vets now offer to do house calls.
+Many vets now offer house calls.
 There is even a new franchise company called Lap of Love that specializes in vets offering hospice care and humane euthanasia at home.